loyoliteabid/oi-demo-server/README.md

 ## Notes

+- You may encounter the following error: `Error occurred while fetching data: PythonShellError: ModuleNotFoundError: No module named 'pandas'`.
+This indicates an issue with the Python environment, but no worries!
+You can still upload the CSV file manually through the frontend.
-- MongoDB must be running locally or accessible via the provided `MONGO_URI`.
+- MongoDB must be running locally or accessible via the provided `MONGO_URI` (if not using Docker).
 - The auto-ingestion feature demonstrates usability but can be bypassed if manual CSV upload is preferred.
 - Ensure the Python environment is properly set up for running the Python script.